During this challenging time, we will do our best to keep the community updated about our libraries through this guide.

 Can I use the library on-site?
 Yes!
-Students, faculty and staff with current YU IDs will have access to the YU Libraries when the campuses reopen as of October 21, 2020.
+Students, faculty and staff with current YU IDs have access to the YU Libraries.
 We will continue to provide Scan services, virtual reference and other services for on and off campus users.
 At present the libraries are not open to alumni or guests at this time.

 Can I contact a librarian for assistance with my research needs?